Xundrug/EPB/README.md

                                     EPBLigCharge.py -p 1g5s -o 1g5s_new

              the output file is: 1g5s_new.mol2

+      * If you obtain the picture of the ligand, use "-k" options

+                                    EPBLigCharge.py -p 1g5s -k 1

+              the output file is: LigWithNewCharges.mol2, 1g5s_I15_A_400.png

       * If you want to reserve the Intermediate file in order to understand the process, you can add -t 1 option, eg: